Bioconductor/packagebuilder/README.txt

 This second script sends a message to an Amazon Simple Queue Service (SQS) queue.
-SQS is used here (instead of ActiveMQ which is used for the rest of SPB) because mamba is in the DMZ and cannot connect to merlot2, where the ActiveMQ server is located.
+SQS is used here (instead of ActiveMQ which is used for the rest of SPB) because mamba is in the DMZ and cannot connect to pinot, where the ActiveMQ server is located.

-A script running on merlot2 (https://hedgehog.fhcrc.org/bioconductor/trunk/bioC/admin/build/packagebuilder/spb_history/aws_monitor.py)
-listens for messages posted to this SQS queue.
+A script running on pinot (https://hedgehog.fhcrc.org/bioconductor/trunk/bioC/admin/build/packagebuilder/spb_history/aws_monitor.py) listens for messages posted to this SQS queue.
 When it receives a message, it sends another message to the ActiveMQ queue used to signal new builds.